Split Cycle: A New Condorcet Consistent Voting Method Independent of Clones and Immune to Spoilers: Other Criteria

 \begin{remark} It is important to distinguish positive and negative involvement from the \textit{participation} criterion (recall Section \ref{NoShowSection}), which we discuss further in Appendix \ref{ParticipationAppendix}.
-It is also important that since we are assuming linear ballots, positive (resp.~negative) involvement applies only when adding a voter for whom $x$ is their \textit{unique} favorite (resp.~least favorite) candidate.
-For voting methods that accept non-linear ballots, one may consider a related criterion concerning voters for whom $x$ is \textit{among} their favorite (resp.~least favorite) candidates (see \citealt{Duddy2014}).
+It is also important that positive (resp.~negative) involvement applies only when adding a voter for whom $x$ is their \textit{unique} favorite (resp.~least favorite) candidate.
+One may consider a related criterion concerning voters for whom $x$ is \textit{among} their favorite (resp.~least favorite) candidates (see \citealt{Duddy2014}).
 But we see no problem with the addition of voters who rank $x$ and $y$ as tied changing the winner of an election with majority cycles from $x$ to $y$, given how the new voters change $x$'s and $y$'s pairwise performance against other candidates.\end{remark}

 None of Beat Path, Ranked Pairs, Copeland, GETCHA/GOCHA, or Uncovered Set satisfies positive or negative involvement.
-The failure of positive and negative involvement has been called ``a common flaw in Condorcet voting correspondences'' \citep{Perez2001}.
+The failure of positive and negative involvement has been called ``a common flaw in Condorcet voting correspondences'' (\citealt{Perez2001}).
 However, Split Cycle does not have this flaw.

 \begin{proposition} Split Cycle satisfies positive and negative involvement. \end{proposition} \begin{proof} First, consider positive involvement.
 We prove the contrapositive.
 Suppose $x\not\in SC(\mathbf{P}+\mathbf{P}')$.
 Hence there is a $z\in X(\mathbf{P})$ that defeats $x$ in $\mathbf{P}+\mathbf{P}'$, i.e., such that